Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Results and Discussion

 \section{Results and Discussion}

-We could fit the observed SEDs using composite model spectra of WD--MS binaries for 596 sources and are marked with orange plus signs in \autoref{selection}.
-WD--MS binary fits using the VOSA tool provide us with best-fit stellar parameters for both companions.
+We could fit the observed SEDs using composite model spectra of WDMS binaries for 347 sources and are marked with orange plus signs in \autoref{selection}.
+WDMS binary fits using the VOSA tool provide us with best-fit stellar parameters for both companions.
 In particular, $\teff$ and radius estimates from SEDs are robust \citep{bayo2008}.
 All stellar properties of each source are summarized in \autoref{tab:source_table}.
 We show the distributions of $\teff$ and radii for the MS stars (orange) and the WDs (blue) in \autoref{teff} and \autoref{radius}.
-We find that in our sample, the MS (WD) stars have $\teff/\rm{K}=3300^{+200}_{-200}$ ($7250^{+7625}_{-1000}$).
-The corresponding numbers for the radii of the MS (WD) stars are $\log(R/R_\odot)=-0.30^{+0.10}_{-0.17}$ ($-2.05^{+0.75}_{-0.45}$).\footnote{The numbers in all cases denote the median.
-The lower and upper errors denote the 25th and 75th percentiles, respectively.} Though there is a single peaks in the distribution of MS radii, WD radii show two peaks at $\log(R/R_\odot)=$ $\sim -1.86$ and $\sim -3.63$.
-The candidates belong to the secondary peak at smaller radii ($\log(R/R_\odot) < -3.0$ found to contribute to the observed tail towards the higher $\teff/\rm{K}$ as seen in \autoref{teff}.
-We find that most of the MS components in our catalog of WD--MS binaries are M spectral types based on the $\teff$ vs spectral type relation \citep{pecaut2013}.
+We find that in our sample, the MS (WD) stars have $\teff/\rm{K}=3100^{+100}_{-200}$ ($6250^{+2000}_{-750}$).
+The corresponding numbers for the radii of the MS (WD) stars are $\log(R/R_\odot)=-0.40^{+0.14}_{-0.18}$ ($-1.82^{+0.39}_{-0.28}$).\footnote{The numbers in all cases denote the median.
+The lower and upper errors denote the 25th and 75th percentiles, respectively.} We find that most of the MS components in our catalog of WDMS binaries are M spectral types based on the $\teff$ vs spectral type relation \citep{pecaut2013}.